NikoBiele/RayTraceHeatTransfer.jl/RayTraceHeatTransfer.jl/README.md

 - 'Save' ray tracing result as Exchange Factor matrices (also as CSV-files)
 - Quickly calculate heat transfer in the geometry using the Exchange Factors
 - Avoid ray tracing the same geometry multiple times

+## Installation

+For now this repository must be downloaded from GitHub since it is not yet registered.

+## Usage